 Graduate Teaching Scholarship

-Every year the Department of Law also offers a number of PhD Studentship in Law (Graduate Teaching Studentship).
+Every year the School of Law and Criminology also offers a number of PhD Studentship in Law (Graduate Teaching Studentship).

 Applications are usually open in May for students commencing the following September.
 The applications are evaluated by the PG Research Committee of the Law Department and results are usually communicated to the applicants by mid- August.
 The call for application is publicized on this website: here